Best branding agencies for funded startups in 2026

 "What's included in the price, and what costs extra?"
 Motion design, illustration, copywriting, brand guidelines documentation.
 These are the things that get scoped out and then charged as additions.

 "What does the handoff look like?"
 A brand is only as good as the team's ability to use it.
 Ask what you'll actually receive at the end.
 Files, guidelines, templates, a Figma library.
-The difference between a good handoff and a bad one is the difference between a brand that gets used and one that sits in a Google Drive folder.
+A good handoff gets the brand used.
+A bad one leaves it in a Google Drive folder nobody opens.

 When is the best time to hire a branding agency?